microsoft/Windows-universal-samples/Samples/XamlAutoSuggestBox/README.md

   samplefwlink: http://go.microsoft.com/fwlink/p/?LinkId=619996
 --->

-# AutoSuggestBox migration sample
+# AutoSuggestBox sample

-This sample shows how to migrate your Windows 8.1 app to Windows 10 by replacing your SearchBox with an AutoSuggestBox.
-With the improvements in AutoSuggestBox, you will get the same end-user experience across all supported Windows 10 devices.
+This sample shows how to use an AutoSuggestBox.

 Specifically, this sample shows how to:

-- **Add a glyph to your AutoSuggestBox:** With the new QueryIcon API, you can specify a glyph to put in the TextBox of your AutoSuggestBox without re-templating.
+- **Add a glyph to your AutoSuggestBox:** With the QueryIcon property, you can specify a glyph to put in the TextBox of your AutoSuggestBox without re-templating.
-- **Add keyboarding support:** The QuerySubmitted event has been added to support all cases where an item could be selected, including Enter key, mouse click, or tap.
+- **Add keyboarding support:** The QuerySubmitted event supports all cases where an item could be selected, including Enter key, mouse click, or tap.

 **Note** The Windows universal samples require Visual Studio 2015 to build and Windows 10 to execute.